slowli/arithmetic-parser/typing/README.md

 Hindley–Milner type inference for arithmetic expressions parsed by the [`arithmetic-parser`] crate.

-This crate allows parsing type annotations as a part of grammars, and to infer and check types for expressions / statements produced by `arithmetic-parser`.
+This crate allows parsing type annotations as a part of grammars, and inferring / checking types for ASTs produced by `arithmetic-parser`.
 Type inference is *partially* compatible with the interpreter from [`arithmetic-eval`];
 if the inference algorithm succeeds on a certain expression / statement / block, it will execute successfully, but not all successfully executing items pass type inference.